We are here to help you when the building work you have commissioned is not up to standard.

 When employing a building contractor it is common to rely upon their advice, expertise and to expect them to be professional, use the appropriate materials and carry out only the necessary works in accordance with local planning law and Building Regulations.
 Sadly, it is a stark reality that this is not always the case and there are occasions where builders do not complete the work to the standard required.

 Contractors are required to carry out their work with the same level of skill and care as any other professional.
 Often the work being carried out is regulated and must meet a national standard e.g. gas safety or electrical safety.
 Failure to meet the required professional standard can cause those instructing the contractor to suffer direct financial loss.
-In those circumstances whereby works have not been carried out appropriately and you have suffered a loss, you may have a professional negligence claim.
+In those circumstances whereby works have not been carried out appropriately and you have suffered a loss due to the builders negligence, you may have a professional negligence claim.

 We commonly find our clients’ complaints are comprised of one or more of the following failures of their contractors: